 I had initially been a user of the JAWS screen reader since version 1.0 began shipping.
 I didn’t purchase it at that time but the product came out while I was working for Blazie Engineering in the 1990s.
-Blazie Engineering was a distributor of many third-party products, such as screen readers and speech synthesizers, and the company had been selling JAWS for DOS when I first began working there.
+In addition to producing products such as the Braille ‘n Speak and Braille Lite, Blazie Engineering was also a distributor of many third-party products, such as screen readers and speech synthesizers, and the company had been selling JAWS for DOS when I first began working there.
 When JAWS for Windows, or JFW as it was sometimes called, began to ship Blazie received a copy right away.
 In January of 1995 I had to have my tonsils removed and was out of work because of this for two weeks.
 During those two weeks I had the pleasure of unboxing, installing and learning JFW 1.0 while I was recovering and really liked the software.
 After I left the company I bought my own license but I let it expire while running version 6.
 Later I began using NVDA and discovered that it was quite a nice screen reader.
 In the summer of 2009 I began using NVDA exclusively on my home computer and was very happy with it.
 It continues to offer some nice features and benefits not found in JAWS and, for my needs, I found it to be more than satisfactory.

 During this time I was working as a trainer for Associated Services for the Blind where the agency kept their license of JAWS up to date.
 New versions of JAWS continued to be released and I kept up with what was added.
 When I left ASB and began working at Comcast as a member of their accessibility team I was able to continue using JAWS with a current license, which is always kept up to date.